Orientation Memory of Magnetic Dipoles: Introduction

-In this work, we similarly study a persistent effect of electromagnetic radiation on the orientation of a distant magnetic dipole.
-This observable, which we dub ``gyromagnetic memory,'' is remarkably similar to its gyroscopic gravitational cousin.
-Indeed, both effects decay as $1/r^2$ in terms of the distance $r$ between source and detector.
+The present work is devoted to an electromagnetic analogue of gyroscopic memory.
+It consists of a persistent rotation caused by electromagnetic radiation on the orientation of a distant magnetic dipole.
+This observable, which we dub ``gyromagnetic memory,'' is remarkably similar to its gyroscopic gravitational cousin \cite{Seraj:2021rxd,Seraj:2022qyt}.
+Indeed, both effects are subleading in that they decay as $1/r^2$.
 Furthermore, gravitational gyroscopic memory contains two terms: one that is linear in the metric perturbation and coincides with the spin memory effect \cite{Pasterski:2015tva}, and a second, nonlinear part related to gravitational electric-magnetic duality and the helicity of gravity waves.
 The same structure turns out to arise in electrodynamics, despite one's naive expectation that no nonlinear term should arise in Maxwell's linear theory \footnote{The appearance of a nonlinear term in electrodynamics is technically due to the solution of the spin precession equation, which involves the expansion of a time-ordered exponential in the magnetic field.}.
 In particular, the nonlinear term is again related to electric-magnetic duality and the optical helicity of radiation.
-Similar quantities also occur in \cite{Maleknejad:2023nyh}, which appeared while we were finalizing this work and exhibits memory effects from an angular momentum transfer between electromagnetic waves and test systems.
+Similar quantities also occur in \cite{Maleknejad:2023nyh,Liu:2023qtr}, which appeared while we were finalizing this work.

 An obvious advantage of the electromagnetic setup compared to its gravitational version is its simplicity: one can compute, with minimal effort, the radiative data and memory caused by a given source.
 (This should be contrasted with the gravitational case, where the extraction of radiative data from dynamical sources involves intricate numerical or perturbative frameworks \cite{Blanchet:2013haa,Buonanno:1998gg,Porto:2016pyg,Barack:2018yvs,Bern:2019nnu}.)
 Accordingly, we eventually study the gyromagnetic precession produced by nonrelativistic moving point charges and find that it crucially requires a breaking of parity symmetry.
 This occurs for instance in the simple case of a rotating point charge, suggesting that a similar gravitational gyroscopic precession occurs for inspiralling binary black holes; these will be studied in a separate work.